The Liberator: A Liver Meridian Archetype

 Our liver takes excess glucose from consumed sugars and turns it into glycogen.
 Glycogen is stored in the liver and muscles as a quick source of energy.
 The liver uses glycogen to control blood sugar levels and can even manufacture sugar from a mixture of amino acids, waste products, and fat byproducts in a process called gluconeogenesis.

 In a way, the liver touches every single bodily function.
 Therefore, it makes sense that the liver in Traditional Chinese medicine controls the Qi.
-Our Qi is the essence of what makes us human.
 More than the functions of our body, our Qi transforms our lives by inspiring us, providing motivation, and stoking our passions.

 Standing Lateral Bend